scala/improvement-proposals/content/flexible-varargs.md

 val coll = Seq() ++ foo ++ bar ++ Seq(qux, baz)
 ```

-With those proposal, all three scenarios would look almost the same - reflecting
+With this proposal, all three scenarios would look almost the same - reflecting
 the fact that they are really doing the same thing - and you are no longer prone to weird
 type inference issues depending on the type of the left-most value: